-more than one text.
 EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Key Stage 3 Words in Context and Authorial Choice To build up vocabulary that reflects the breadth of their experiences.
 To use vocabulary and forms of speech that are increasingly influenced by their experiences of books.
 To discuss word meaning and link new meanings to those already known.
 To discuss and clarify the meanings of words, linking new meanings to known vocabulary.
 To discuss their favourite words and phrases.
 To check that the text makes sense to them, discussing their understanding and explaining the meaning of words in context.
 To discuss authors' choice of words and phrases for effect.
 To discuss vocabulary used to capture readers' interest and imagination.
 To discuss vocabulary used by the author to create effect including figurative language.
 To evaluate the use of authors' language and explain how it has created an impact on the reader.
 To analyse and evaluate the use of language, including figurative language and how it is used for effect, using technical terminology such as metaphor, simile, analogy, imagery, style and effect.
-To understand increasingly challenging books through: - learning new vocabulary, relating it explicitly to known vocabulary and understanding it with the help of context and dictionaries - knowing the purpose, audience for and context f the writing and drawing on this knowledge to support comprehension ence and Prediction To suggest how a story might end.
+To understand increasingly challenging books through: - learning new vocabulary, relating it explicitly to known vocabulary and understanding it with the help of context and dictionaries - knowing the purpose, audience for and context f the writing and drawing on this knowledge to support comprehension Inference and Prediction To suggest how a story might end.
 To begin to understand 'why' and 'how' questions.
-To answer 'how' and 'why' questions about their experiences To begin to make simple inferences.
+To answer 'how' and 'why' questions about their experiences and in response to stories or events.
+To begin to make simple inferences.
 To predict what might happen on the basis of what has been read so far.
 To make inferences on the basis of what is being said and done.
 To predict what might happen on the basis of what has been read so far in a text.
 To ask and answer questions appropriately, including some simple inference questions based on characters' feelings, thoughts and motives.
-To justify predictions using To draw inferences from characters' feelings, thoughts and motives that justifies their actions, supporting their views with evidence from the text.
+To justify predictions using evidence from the text.
+To draw inferences from characters' feelings, thoughts and motives that justifies their actions, supporting their views with evidence from the text.
+To justify predictions from details stated and implied.
 To draw inferences from characters' feelings, thoughts and motives.
-To make predictions based on details stated and implied, justifying them in detail with evidence from the To consider different accounts of the same event and to discuss viewpoints (both of authors and of fictional characters).
-To discuss how characters To understand increasingly challenging texts through making inferences that are strongly based on and make reference to evidence in the text.
-Inference a questions about To justify evidence from detail with evidence from the text. , Text.
+To make predictions based on details stated and implied, justifying them in detail with evidence from the text.
+To consider different accounts of the same event and to discuss viewpoints (both of authors and of fictional characters).
+To discuss how characters change and develop through texts by drawing inferences based on indirect clues.
+To understand increasingly challenging texts through making inferences that are strongly based on and make reference to evidence in the text.